Research goal: How do habitable (Earth-like) worlds form and evolve?

-Core research is complemented by a range of synergistic activities.
+Core research is complemented by a range of complementary and energising activities.

 Main research themes:

-The first theme, studying meteorites, is a key area of dedication.
+The first theme, studying meteorites to understand planetary growth, is my foremost area of dedication.
 The latter two themes address magmatic processes and the deep interior properties of Earth because this information is important for comparison with data from meteorites and lunar materials.
 Such information provides insight into the origins and behaviours of refractory and volatile element inventories during giant impacts such as that which formed the Moon.
 These studies also reveal the chemical fingerprint of core formation and late-accretion to the Earth-Moon system.
-Additionally, the type of work conducted is useful to tracing the mechanisms of continent formation, the rise of plate tectonic processes, and the regulation of (bio)geochemical cycles over Earth history, where their roles are of interest in determining the reasons for habitability and the rise of intelligent life on rocky worlds like our own.
+More broadly, the type of work I conduct and collaborate on is useful to tracing the mechanisms of continent formation, the rise of plate tectonic processes, and the regulation of (bio)geochemical cycles over Earth history, where their roles are of interest in determining the reasons for habitability and the rise of intelligent life on rocky worlds like our own.